About Our Chapter

 Oregon Alpha was established on October 29th, 1915 and was the eighth National Women's chapter at the University of Oregon.
 Oregon Alpha has since become a well-established organization in the Eugene community, has participated in many campus clubs and activities, and has been an active member in Fraternity and Sorority Life.

 At the University of Oregon, Pi Beta Phi members have been living in the same house since 1915.
 The house was built solely for Pi Phi, and many generations have passed through the hallways.
 There are recent additions, such as the sun room, and new beautiful upholstery.
 The giant TV room in the basement is definitely one of our favorite spots, especially for Bachelor Mondays!
 The house holds 53 girls, and it is safe to say that it really feels like home when you have your sisters right down the hall.
 From late nights making food in the popcorn room to face masks and movies on the third floor, Oregon Alpha has countless traditions that members will remember for a lifetime.

 Our lovely house mom Tracie has been with us since 2016, and we could not be happier to have her!
 She is Originally from Tacoma, Washington, and recently moved from Bozeman, Montana.
 Tracie's warm, kind spirit makes living in the house truly feel like being at home.
 Whatever we need, she provides to us with open arms.

-Pi Phi Love and mine,
+Pi Phi Love,